redpesk-samples/helloworld-binding/docs/3-Configuration-and-Usage.md

 ## Troubleshooting

-If the binder cannot load the binding, first verify that the shared library exists at the path passed to `-b` and that its runtime dependencies are available.
+If the binder cannot load the binding during local development, first verify that the shared library exists at the path passed to `-b` and that its runtime dependencies are available.

 For an installed package: